It’s February, 2020, and my youngest kid has seen a lot of great TV and movies.

 A Note on Sources

-If you would like to support this blog, you can buy us a DVD of a movie that we’d like to watch one day.
+If you would like to support this blog, you can buy us a DVD of a movie or series that we’d like to watch one day.
 We’ll be happy to give you a shout-out and link to the site of your choice when we write about it.
 Here’s our wishlist!